-Certain dividends and interest income received by the Fund may be subject to withholding tax imposed in the country of origin.
-During the year, withholding tax rates were between 0% and 35% (2021 - between 0% and 35%).
+Certain dividends and interest income received by the Fund are subject to withholding tax imposed in the country of origin.
+During the year, withholding tax rates were between 0% and 35% (2021 - 0% and 35%).

-The Fund has capital losses of nil (2021 - nil) available for utilization against capital gains in future years.
+The Fund has capital losses of \$3,863,000 (2021 - nil) available for utilization against capital gains in future years.
 The Fund has non-capital losses of nil (2021 - nil) available for utilization against net realized capital gains or non-capital gains in future years.